rackerlabs/docs-cloud-monitoring/api-docs/tech-ref-info/alert-triggers-and-alarms.rst

 	zones report resource CRITICAL and the previous alert state was OK.

 	The ``ALL`` policy is the most accurate, but is also prone to failure in significant failure scenarios.
-If a network partition hapens between our internal data centers, the alert might be delayed due to the election process.
+If a network partition happens between our internal data centers, the alert might be delayed due to the election process.
 In this case, a computer has to be marked down, then the checks are re-evaluated as a group.
 If they come to a